sqlparser/sqlflow_public/sqlflow_terms.md

 Data professionals benefit from transformation of SQL code into data-lineage maps as it replaces the need to perform manual code analysis.

-The SQLFlow service can be accessed via web browser or REST API.
+The SQLFlow service can be accessed via web browser or REST API or setup on your own server.
 The user submits existing SQL code to SQLFlow, SQLFlow processes the SQL code and layout an interactive diagram of data flows with added productivity features.

 #### License to use the website/Service